A lot of woke activities, Art Alive and San Diego Black Film Festival

 First up, there’s the Protect the Pussy fundraiser on Friday, April 28 at Diego Tattoo Gallery (3434 University Ave., North Park).
 At this Planned Parenthood benefit from noon to 9 p.m., patrons can get a tattoo for $50 with all proceeds benefiting PP. There will also be a pop-up shop from local boutique Little Dame.

 The San Diego Art Insitute (1439 El Prado, Balboa Park) will have two cool events over the weekend.
-On Saturday, April 29, local arts org FIGMENT San Diego will hold a fundraiser from 1 to 7 p.m. that includes vendors, raffles and food and drinks.
-On Sunday, April 30 from 9 a.m. to 7 p.m., Bridge and So Sew Co collective will host a Resist Stitch, a “socially engaged art workshop” where aspiring activists can learn sewing skills that can serve to create resistance art and fashion. sandiego-art.org
+On Saturday, April 29 from 9 a.m. to 7 p.m., Bridge and So Sew Co collective will host a Resist Stitch, a “socially engaged art workshop” where aspiring activists can learn sewing skills that can serve to create resistance art and fashion.
+On Sunday, April 30, local arts org FIGMENT San Diego will hold a fundraiser from 1 to 7 p.m. that includes vendors, raffles and food and drinks. sandiego-art.org

 Finally, let’s not forget International Workers’ Day on Monday, May 1.
 There are several protests and rallies across the county, but we’d suggest joining others at 3 p.m. for the Workers & Community Resist! march from the Edward J. Schwartz Federal Building (880 Front St., Downtown) to Chicano Park.